ankschoubey/old-blog/_posts/2021-12-22-look-at-dom.md

 | Links to Other Posts if Any | N    |
 | Tags Added                  | N    |
 | Released Publically         | N    |

-The blank screen problem is when you don't know where to start writing.

-Plan
-Features

-Solving Blank screen problem
-Design Document
-Todo List
-Test First Development

-Documentation/Wiki